 - Stateless: The client and the server are concerned about the network addresses and other information about each other only during the communication session and after that, they don’t bother about each other.
 Thus the client and the server don’t save any data about each other and it thereby makes them stateless.

-It is based on the client-server architecture model whereas the search engines like Mozilla, web browsers etc., behave as HTTP clients and the web server behave as HTTP servers.
+It is based on the client-server architecture model whereas the search engines like Mozilla, web browsers, etc., behave as HTTP clients and the web server behaves as HTTP servers.